 In the second analysis stage, individual sperm whale echolocation clicks were automatically detected with a Teager energy detector (Soldevilla et al., 2008; Roch et al., 2011b).
 Acoustic encounters were defined as clicks separated by at least 30 mins.
 All sperm whale acoustic encounters were scrutinized to remove false detections and correct misidentified sperm whale clicks as described below.
 Since the detector operated on a running average noise floor, a consistent detection threshold based on received levels was applied.
-Encounters of less than 75s duration were discarded to minimize the number of false detections.
+Encounters of less than 75 s duration were discarded to minimize the number of false detections.
 The remaining acoustic encounters were manually reviewed using comparative panels showing long-term spectral average, received levels, peak frequency, and inter-pulse interval of individual clicks over time, as well as spectral and waveform plots of selected individual signals.

 Within each encounter, periods with false detections were removed by manual editing when the detections were identified as being from vessels, sonar, airguns, delphinids or beaked whales, owing to inappropriate spectral amplitude, ICI, or waveform.
+Although individual sperm whale clicks were detected, they are reported according to the start time and end time of encounters.
+An encounter was considered to end when there were no clicks for 15 min.
+The encounter durations were added to estimate cumulative weekly presence.

-Figure 11.
+Figure 12.
 Sperm whale echolocation clicks in an LTSA (top) and spectrogram (bottom) recorded at site CB.